Skip to Main Content

 Magazine Beach Point Salines puts the resort within minutes of the international airport, which simplifies arrival logistics considerably.
 St George's town centre, with its horseshoe harbour, Georgian-era Carenage district, and market, is accessible by road in a short journey.
 Guests oriented toward day excursions, particularly to the Grand Etang rainforest, the underwater sculpture park at Moliniere Bay, or the nutmeg processing stations in Gouyave, will find the location workable as a base for island exploration.

 Booking through Marriott's Bonvoy platform gives access to loyalty points and rate guarantees, and the Autograph Collection affiliation means the property appears within the same search infrastructure as properties like Hotel Esencia in Tulum or Amangiri in Canyon Point for members cross-shopping within the Marriott portfolio.
-The all-inclusive structure means the most consequential pricing decision is the initial room category selection, since food, drink, and most activities are absorbed into the stay rate regardless of tier.
+The all-inclusive structure means the initial room category choice matters most, since food, drink, and most activities are included in the stay rate.

 Budget Reality Check